 Despite the program’s focus on recently de-colonizing regions of the world, Latin America also benefitted from this program focus on education and training of public officials, which was used to buttress meritocracy in the administration and combat clientelism in higher education.
 The Rockefeller Foundation supported a center for international studies in Mexico City where the futures cadres of the Mexican secretary for foreign affairs received their education; nationals from other Latin American countries were also invited to study at the center.
 The center was established at the Colegio de México, a small institution similar to a liberal arts college that had received substantial Rockefeller support since the 1940s.
 In the context of this post, the reason why the Colegio was chosen is not without importance: the foundation officers were convinced that the Colegio, unlike the large public university (the UNAM), was free from political influence.
 Because the Colegio was a private entity, the Mexican government could not employ party clients posing as scholars.
-To put it differently: the Rockefeller officers thought that clientelism was incompatible with delivering such public goods – sound policies devised by apt public officials – that they wanted to promote in the region, as in other even newer states around the world.
+To put it differently: the Rockefeller officers thought that clientelism was incompatible with delivering public goods – sound policies devised by apt public officials – that they wanted to promote in the region, as in other even newer states around the world.

 At least in my historical research of U.S. foundations in Latin America, foundations—in providing this public good—do not resort to the means of violence, let alone monopolize them.
 What they have done instead, and in close collaboration with human rights activists on the ground, is mainly to collect and disseminate information on how the state is using its monopoly over the means of violence.
-Through grants to human rights organizations, which enhances their protection by giving them enhanced visibility, foundations have facilitated the collection of information on the number and characteristics of those killed or imprisoned, which for the state increases the costs of continuing uses of violence.
+Through grants to human rights organizations, which protect these organizations by giving them enhanced visibility, foundations have facilitated the collection of information on the number and characteristics of those killed or imprisoned, which for the state increases the costs of continuing uses of violence.
 Support for habeas corpus requests aims at reducing the chances of those in jail being assassinated.
 Foundations and human rights organizations publicize the names of potential future targets, which has offered them some protection by making crimes against them more visible for the international public sphere.
 Foundations also have offered new livelihoods to those who have lost them and smuggled those who are endangered out of the country.
 Instead of resorting to means of violence, and again within the scope of my own historical research, foundations have improved the visibility of certain crimes, making apparent to repressors that crimes against certain individuals would receive substantial attention, at home and abroad.
 When the state has used the means of violence to create insecurity, foundations have enhanced security by informing about crimes, actual and potential ones.

 During the 1980s, the Southern Cone’s military dictatorships ended, but Ford and other donors conducted further activities related to human rights.
 Arguably, they helped to produce a public good, justice, and more specifically, transitional justice.
 Information was again at the core of these activities.

 It is well-known that after the end of Southern Cone’s military dictatorships in the course of the 1980s, foundations continued backing groups that originated during the fight for democracy and human rights.
 These groups, of which one of the most prominent is the Center for Legal and Social Studies in Buenos Aires (CELS), expanded their activities from defending victims to prosecuting perpetrators, for example.
-But CELS and other organizations such as the Vicariate in Santiago de Chile received help from Ford and other donors for preserving and making accessible the archives of the organizations.
+In addition, CELS and other organizations such as the Vicariate in Santiago de Chile received help from Ford and other donors for preserving and making accessible the archives of the organizations.
 Arguably, the goal of these grants was also to contribute to a policy, transitional justice, by facilitating the prosecution of perpetrators, for the countries and periods in which it was possible, and by keeping the memory of the victims and the crimes alive.